kade-robertson/kadebot-next/README.md

+# kadebot-next

+A next-gen Telegram chat bot, built in Python.
+The whole idea of this "next" version of kadebot is to move towards removing direct commands and instead parsing natural conversations to provide useful help.
+There will be multiple ways to do this by way of what I'm going to call "intent providers".
+Initially development is going to be done with [wit.ai](https://wit.ai) as the sole intent provider, but I do intend to make it easy to support others like DialogFlow.

-# kadebot
+# Roadmap

-A Telegram chat bot, built in Python.
-This was not designed for mass-usage, rather you should host this yourself for a small number of chats.
-This was primarily designed around being used in one chat and some parts might not be able to scale as well.
-It was probably also not designed with good practices in mind, and there are absolutely no tests whatsoever.
+- [ ] Re-make main process loop
+- [ ] Implement an intent provider
+  - [ ] wit.ai
+  - [ ] DialogFlow
+- [ ] Re-make many kadebot commands to fit the new paradigm
+  - [ ] Weather
+  - [ ] Movie info
+  - [ ] Wikipedia Search
+  - [ ] Others to be added

-# Configuration
+## Configuration

 The base set of configuration requires you to specify your Telegram bot token, any administrators (people you want to have access to /reload, /update, /kill), and you may disable any command, monitor, scheduled task, or even entire module you don't want to use.
 For example, your base section may look like this:
 ```yaml